soh09/2048_NEAT/README.md

 | 9/1 (2) | Added logic in reproduce() to kill off stagnant species.
 Added logic to make 3% of population a hybrid of two random species, this will introduce more genetic variation and allow for faster search. |
 | 9/21  | Showed 2048 AI project to former boss Sato-san.
 He really liked it hehe. |
 | 9/23  | Added new reward function with returns the number of cubes combined.
 This is a more fine grain reward signal compared to the highest number.
 Misc debugging.
 Feels like something is odd, look into if adjusted fitnesses are being calculated properly. |
 | 12/22 | Picking up where I left off.
-Checking fitness function.
+Modified 2048 code to randomly choose 2 or 4 for new number.
+Double checked COMBINED NUMBERS fitness function.
+Added logging functionality.

 # Attribution